Draft Emergency Ambulance Contract

 24. EFFECTIVE DATE

 24.1.
-This Agreement …/…/20… was signed on
+This Agreement was signed on …/…/20… and enters into force on the same date

 25. SIGNATURES